RegestaItalia/trm-docs/commons/dependencies.md

 Assuming the analyzed object type is supported, the following is a list of possible object types that may be encountered.

+- Yes: custom object handler with full support or standard repository environment (assuming it covers all cases)
+- Partial: custom object handler

 If an object type is supported but one of its dependencies cannot be found, please open an [incident](/incidents.md).

 | Object Type | Description | Supported |